Sangarshanan/implementing-basic-concepts-and-algorithms/README.md

 A car is on a one-dimensional track, positioned between two "mountains".
 The goal is to drive up the mountain on the right; however, the car's engine is not strong enough to scale the mountain in a single pass.
 Therefore, the only way to succeed is to drive back and forth to build up momentum.

+Gym environment is explored and the car problem is solved without any algorithm.....just common sense